What is an anoxic brain injury?

 Our team are experienced in all forms of alternative disputes resolution, and strive to ensure your compensation claim is settled without resorting to formal litigation.

 If you are required to attend court, we will provide you with full support and guidance.
 Everything will be explained in plain, simple language and we will swiftly answer any questions you may have about the process.

 How much will it cost to make a claim?

-At IBB Solicitors we understand that many families coping with a child with an anoxic brain injury are already under pressure financially.
+At IBB Law we understand that many families coping with a child with an anoxic brain injury are already under pressure financially.
 Therefore, we offer ‘conditional fee arrangements’, otherwise known as ‘no win, no fee’.
 This means that if your claim is unsuccessful, you will not have to pay any legal fees to our solicitors.